blutorange/js-elbe/README.md

 ## Monkey patching

-I would not recommend it, but you can monkey-patch a `stream` method to objects:
+I would not recommend it, but you can monkey-patch a `stream` method to some objects.
+May be helpful for testing or prototyping.

 ```javascript
 require("elbe").monkeypatch();